 I’d heard the term “catfish lures” used on occasion but never seen anything actually marketed as an actual catfish lure and dismissed the product as some sort of gimmick at first sight.

 Fast forward a few months, Matthew Davis the owner of Whisker Seeker Tackle and I started talking often.
-This eventually lead to me working with him to develop the Chad Ferguson Signature Series Catfish with Whisker Seeker Tackle.
+This eventually leads to me working with him to develop the Chad Ferguson Signature Series Catfish with Whisker Seeker Tackle.

 I realized in speaking with Matt that the Whisker Seeker catfish lures were something he used, he was passionate about them and how well they worked and truly believed in the product.
 I knew him well enough at that point that it caught my attention.

 I think catfish anglers (myself included) haven’t begun to scratch the surface in terms of new and innovative techniques.
 This is especially true when it comes to how catfish react by sight, sound, and vibrations in the water.

 Catfish have very sophisticated senses so it only makes sense that there are some baits and techniques that can be used to capitalize on that and catch more fish.

-We all have tendency to be a little closed-minded at times as we get more experienced and start catching fish.
-I’ve really tried to change this myself the past couple of years and am “thinking outside the box” more in my approach, tackle and techniques.
+We all have a tendency to be a little closed-minded at times as we get more experienced and start catching fish.
+I’ve really tried to change this myself the past couple of years and am “thinking outside the box” more in my approach, tackle, and techniques.

 I knew Matt well enough at that point that it opened my eyes and got me thinking so I had him send me some of the Whisker Seeker Float Rigs, Seekers, and Rattlers.